Anequit/win-optimizer/README.md

 3. Navigate to the repository and run `pip install -r requirements.txt` in the terminal.
 If you've never used the terminal then [here](https://wiki.communitydata.science/Windows_terminal_navigation) is a simple article on how to use it.

-4. Once, that's finished you can run `build.bat`.
+4. Now you'll need to enable scripts, so you can run the build script.
+In powershell, run `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass -Force` and then continue to the next step.

+5. Now, you can run `build.ps1` in terminal or by right clicking and running with powershell.

-5. You should now see your brand new binary waiting for you to run it!
+6. You should now see your brand new binary waiting for you to run it!

+## What is file integrity?
+File integrity allows you to verify that the file you downloaded is identical the one uploaded.
+In the release, there will be a couple hashes you can use to verify the integrity of the binary.

+1. Start by downloading the latest version [here](https://github.com/Anequit/win-optimizer/releases/latest), then copy and save the SHA256 hash.
+2. Open powershell and navigate to the directory where `WinOptimizer.exe` is located.
+3. Run the command `Get-FileHash .\WinOptimizer.exe`.
+4. Compare the hash listed with the hash from the release page.
+5. If they match, then the files are identical.